agchan12/test/README.md

 #### Installation

-The whole project is written in Ruby.
-Please install Ruby developement environment first
+The whole project is written in ruby.
+Please install ruby developement environment first

 Then run the following commands in terminal